Richard’s Correspondence On Mailing List ‘C’

 RESPONDENT: How did you experience it?
 Did you experience awakening?
 Or did you follow some ‘enlightened teacher’?
 And why do you say it sucks?

 RICHARD: In 1980 I had a pure consciousness experience (PCE) that lasted for four hours.
 In that four hours I lived the peace-on-earth that is already always here now ... and I saw that ‘I’ (an emotional-mental construct) was standing in the way of this actual freedom being apparent twenty four hours of the day.
 In that peak experience I saw ‘myself’ for the social identity that ‘I’ was.
 ‘I’ was the end product of society and nothing more.
-‘I’ was a passionate construct of all of the beliefs, values, moral, ethics, mores, customs, traditions, doctrines, ideologies and so on.
+‘I’ was a passionate construct of all of the beliefs, values, morals, ethics, mores, customs, traditions, doctrines, ideologies and so on.
 ‘I’ was nothing but an fabrication in the psyche ... a social identity which is its conscience.
 Once I had seen this, I then saw that ‘I’ was a lost, lonely, frightened (and a very, very cunning) psychological entity ... what I later came to know as ‘ego’.
 Just as those Christians who are said to be possessed by an evil entity and need to be exorcised, I saw that every human being had been endowed with an identity as ego ... and it was called being normal.
 When ‘I’ saw that this was all ‘I’ was ...
 I was no longer that.
 I was me ... this flesh and blood body being apperceptively aware.
 To say that I was amazed rather fails to adequately describe the feeling of relief that after all there was a solution to the human situation here on earth.
 I was ecstatic.

 Incidentally, that ecstasy proved to be my undoing – as far as actual freedom is concerned.
 Ecstasy led to euphoria and euphoria led to bliss.
 In the blissful state I manifested and became Love Agapé which led to an emanation of Divine Compassion for all living beings who were suffering and in sorrow by virtue of the fact that they were ignorant of the ‘Divine Order’ ... for ‘The Absolute’ had been revealed to me in that Love and Compassion – it was that Love Agapé and Divine Compassion – and I had been chosen to bring this self-same Love and Compassion to earth.
 I was to go through a process, when I returned to normal, that would result in my being well-prepared to usher in this new age of peace and prosperity to all humankind.
 As this revelation continued, I saw a new ‘me’ coming into existence ... a grand ‘Me’, a glorious ‘Me’ and a spiritually fulfilling ‘Me’.
-I was the ‘Saviour Of Humankind’ (as all this was happening, a passing thought occurred which was briefly contemplated ... then banished: What was it that was observing these two other ‘me’s – the social ‘me’ and the grand ‘Me’?
+I was the ‘Saviour Of Humankind’ (as all this was happening, a passing thought occurred which was briefly contemplated ... then banished: What was it that was observing these two other ‘me’s – the ego ‘me’ and the grand ‘Me’?
 This trifling question was to be of immense benefit years later when I realised that I was living in a massive and institutionalised delusion and that there was an actual freedom lying beyond ... but that is another story).

 Three nights later I had a similar experience and what I had witnessed on the first revelation was confirmed.
 Then nothing untoward happened for the next five months – this had been in late July 1980 – until on the first day of January in 1981 when I began a ‘process’ that was to last for nine months, culminating in my ‘Divine Awakening’ on an auspicious September morn.
 The ‘process’ was both prosaic and extraordinary: on the one hand I began undoing all the social conditioning which I had been subject to since birth and on the other hand I generated love for all and sundry.
 I examined all the social traditions and customs etc., one by one, and released myself from their iron grip.
 I diminished hate and anger and sadness and loneliness by surrendering to and living in love and compassion and oneness ... which is the best that a normal human could do by virtue of the socialisation process.
 I moved in and out of sacred states of heavenly bliss and Love Agapé and Divine Compassion and immersed myself in the entire ‘process’ with dedication and resolution.
 I adopted the principle of pacifism (‘turn the other cheek’) and developed Goodness of the highest order.
 I cleansed and purified myself of all impure thoughts and deeds and worked both hard and industriously in my daily work.
 I practised honesty and humility in all my interactions with other people and pondered the significance and ramifications of the Divine Order.